CSB-KaracaLab/prot-on_web/README.md

 * **Filtered mutations:** Stability-filtered (uses ComputeStability command of EvoEF1 or Stability command of FoldX, where DDG-stability<0) enriching and depleting mutations and optionally PSSM-filtered (Enriching mutations with PSSM-score >0 && Depleting mutations with PSSM-score <=0).

-* **Heatmap_df:** A dataframe which is used to generate the heatmap.
+* **Heatmap_df:** A data frame used to generate the heatmap.

-* **Parameters:** Parameters file including the submitted cut-off and IQR ranges.
+* **Parameters:** Includes the submitted cut-off and IQR ranges.

 ### For Future Updates

 This section includes valuable information for future updates of PROT-ON codes.
-If you want to update anythings, please follow below instructions.
+If you want to update anything, please follow the below instructions.

 * **To define a new alert:** First, define your alert code as a function in `alert.py`, then call it in the "Check" function in the `app.py` script. ([See for more information](https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/))